AscentTracker/AsTra/hw/README.md

 temperature (see [DATA.md](DATA.md)) but I have not managed to find any explanation for the drift.

-One might use a second stationary unit for reference like differential GPS :-) On the other hand, the device is accurate enough for my current needs where a resolution of 0.5 meters would suffice.
+One might use a second stationary unit for reference like in differential GPS :-) On the other hand, the device is accurate enough for my current needs where a resolution of 0.5 meters would suffice.

-Alternative hw/sw designs:
+Alternative sw/hw designs:

-* use TinyFAT as SD library
+* use TinyFAT as SD library (partition card for smaller capacity)
 * replace AnalogDebounce with a smaller implementation
 * replace rest of printfs with smaller code
 * use I2C EEPROM chip for storage, build data download functionality
-* add a BlueTooth connection to a smartphone app
+* add a BlueTooth connection to PC/smartphone app
 * use LiPo as power source
 * PCB

-**See more notes on building in [image captions](pars.kuvat.fi/kuvat/AsTra/?pw=AsTra)**
+**See more notes on building in [image captions](pars.kuvat.fi/kuvat/AsTra/)**

+&copy; Seppo Syrjänen 2014